Hzy0913/chat-react/README.md

         userId: "1544365758856"
     },
     value: "😀",
-    error: true //set error is true,this message will be show error icon }]
+    error: true //set error is true, this message will be show error icon }]
 ```
- - `messageListStyle` message list container style,you need to set a fixed size height for it,make sure it's not pushed up, for example `{width: '100%', height: 500}`
+ - `messageListStyle` message list container style, you need to set a fixed size height for it, make sure it's not pushed up, for example `{width: '100%', height: 500}`
  - `timestamp`  this parameter needs to be set to the current timestamp when the data of **dataSource** param has changes.
  - `timeFormat` formatting times, such as display 2019-2-1 20:20 set to yyyy-MM-dd hh:mm.